Why are VCs launching SPACs? Amish Jani of FirstMark shares his firm’s rationale – TechCrunch

 TC: Why SPACs right now?
 Is it fair to say it’s a shortcut to a hot public market, in a time when no one quite knows when the markets could shift?

 AJ: There are a couple of different threads that are coming together.
-I think the first one is the the possibility that [SPACs] works and really well.
-[Our portfolio company] DraftKings [reverse-merged into a SPAC] and did a [private investment in public equity deal]; it was a fairly complicated transaction and they used this to go public and the stock has done incredibly well.
+I think the first one is the the possibility that [SPACs] work and really well.
+[Our portfolio company] DraftKings [reverse-merged into a SPAC] and did a [private investment in public equity deal]; it was a fairly complicated transaction and they used this to go public, and the stock has done incredibly well.

 In parallel, [privately held companies] over the last five or six years could raise large sums of capital, and that was pushing out the the timeline [to going public] fairly substantially.
 [Now there are] tens of billions of dollars in value sitting in the private markets and [at the same time] an opportunity to go public and build trust with public shareholders and leverage the early tailwinds of growth.

-TC: DraftKings was valued at $3 billion when it came out and it’s now valued at $17 billion, so it has performed really, really well.
+TC: DraftKings was valued at $3 billion when it came out and it’s now valued at $17 billion.
 What makes an ideal target for a SPAC versus a traditional IPO?
 Does having a consumer-facing business help get public market investors excited?
 That seems the case.

 AJ: It comes down to the nature and the growth characteristics and the sustainability of the business.
 The early businesses that are going out, as you point out, tend to be consumer based, but I think there’s as good an opportunity for enterprise software companies to use the SPAC to go public.